About me

 Training, qualifications & experience

-I hold a master's degree in person-centred counselling and psychotherapy and was awarded a distinction for both my degree and my research in this field.
-With over 1000 hours of client experience, I work with a range of difficulties, including anxiety, depression, overwhelm, relationship challenges, abuse, loss, stress, and vague feelings of stuckness.
-I have worked with a diverse range of clients and bring an open, non-judgmental approach to therapy.
+I hold a Master's degree in person-centred counselling and psychotherapy and was awarded a distinction for both my degree and my research in this field.
+I have worked with a range of difficulties, including anxiety, depression, overwhelm, relationship challenges, abuse, loss, stress, and vague feelings of stuckness.
+I have worked with a diverse range of client experience and bring an open, non-judgmental approach to therapy.
 I have also previously worked as a suicide prevention therapist.

 As a registered member of the BACP, I adhere to a robust ethical framework and engage in regular training and supervision to ensure I continue to offer the best possible support to my clients.